TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-10-effective-debug-tricks-narrow-scoping.md

 The bug fix effectiveness formula states:

 <blockquote class="blockquote text-center">
-    Bug Fix Effectiveness = (Reporter Work + Maintainer Work) / 1
+    Bug Fix Effectiveness = (Reporter Work + Maintainer Work) / 100
 </blockquote>

-- If *Bug Fix Effectiveness* = 0.01, you have both more energy left to fix even more bugs
+- If *BFE* < 0.5, you have both more energy left to fix even more bugs <em class="fas fa-fw fa-check text-success fa-lg"></em>

-- If *Bug Fix Effectiveness* = 5, the issue will probably end up in stale of dozens of comments that never fix anything
+- If *BFE* > 5, the issue will probably end up in stale of dozens of comments that never fix anything <em class="fas fa-fw fa-times text-danger fa-lg"></em>

 <br>